gwyng-dev/react-eff-hook/README.md

 `useEffect` disregards errors thrown by promises within it, whereas the disposables within `useEff` invoke their dispose functions when any error occurs.

-While this may be seen as a more desirable behavior, it may not be compatible with useEffect.
+While this may be seen as a more desirable behavior, it may not be compatible with `useEffect`.

 However, I'm not entirely certain.
 Please let me know if you encounter any issues with this behavior.